sambitdash/EVA-2-Group/docs/README.md

 ### Image Manipulation Operations

+The TFRecord requires these methods are always executed in the Graph mode even if the code provided is simple Python code that can be run in the eager execution mode.
+Hence, the code shown below all are written in TensorFlow functions with Tensors as input and output.

 #### Training

 The following image augmentation methods are carried out on the image.
 As the methods applied are on individual images `tf.map_fn` is used to vectorize the code as shown above.